 Founded in 1850, CDP has been historically closely linked with Italy's economic and social development, particularly during Italy's reconstruction after the Second World War.
-In the 2000s, CDP first became a joint-stock company with the Ministry of Economy and Finance (MEF) as a majority shareholder, and was then classified by the European Central Bank as a "financial and monetary institution."
-Subsequently, CDP's operations were widened to investments abroad.
-In 2012, CDP became shareholder in large state-owned enterprises including, with a 76% share, SIM-EST (CDP, n.d.c.) which, since 1991, has supported Italian companies in their internationalisation efforts (SIMEST, n.d.), and the group CDP S.p.A. was created (CDP, n.d.c.).
+In the 2000s, CDP first became a joint-stock company with the Ministry of Economy and Finance (MEF) as a majority shareholder,15 and was then classified by the European Central Bank as a "financial and monetary institution."16 Subsequently, CDP's operations were widened to investments abroad.
+In 2012, CDP became shareholder17 in large state-owned enterprises including, with a 76% share, SIM-EST (CDP, no date c) which, since 1991, has supported Italian companies in their internationalisation efforts (SIMEST, no date), and the group CDP S.p.A. was created (CDP, no date c).
 Shortly after, in 2015, CDP became the official Italian Financial Institution for Development Cooperation and in 2016 the Italian National Promotional Institution which allowed CDP S.p.A. to broaden the scope of its activities further (ibid.)

 As of 2024, CDP's mission is to "foster sustainable development in Italy, using savings responsibly to support growth and boost employment, supporting innovation, business competitiveness, infrastructure and local development."
-(CDP, n.d.)
-In its first-ever ESG Plan (environmental, social and governance factors), CDP also refers to itself as the "preferred vehicle for attracting private resources in order to increase investments made for sustainable purposes."
-(CDP, 2021c) For these purposes, CDP defined three 'transformative pillars' that cut across all its areas of engagement: (1) Technical advisory role and management of third-party funds (through mandates); (2) Sectoral analyses and lending and investment policies guiding actions designed to generate an impact; (3) Financial instruments in support of Italy's strategic sectors (CDP, n.d.g.).
+(CDP, no date a) In its first-ever ESG Plan (environmental, social and governance factors), CDP also refers to itself as the "preferred vehicle for attracting private resources in order to increase investments made for sustainable purposes."
+(CDP, 2021c) For these purposes, CDP defined three 'transformative pillars' that cut across all its areas of engagement: (1) Technical advisory role and management of third-party funds (through mandates); (2) Sectoral analyses and lending and investment policies guiding actions designed to generate an impact; (3) Financial instruments in support of Italy's strategic sectors (CDP, no date g).